slackapi/java-slack-sdk/docs/content/guides/incoming-webhooks.md

 lang: en
 ---

-# Incoming Webhooks
+# Incoming webhooks

-[Incoming Webhooks](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks) is a simple way to post messages from apps into Slack.
-Creating an Incoming Webhook gives you a unique URL to which you send a JSON payload with the message and some options.
+[Incoming webhooks](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks) are a straightforward way to post messages from apps into Slack.
+Creating an incoming webhook gives you a unique URL to which you send a JSON payload with the message and some options.

-### Slack App Configuration
+### Slack app configuration

-To enable this feature, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, go to **Features** > **Incoming Webhooks** on the left pane, and then turn on **Activate Incoming Webhooks**.
+To enable this feature, visit the [Slack app settings page](http://api.slack.com/apps), choose the app you're working on, go to **Features** > **Incoming Webhooks** on the left pane, and then turn on **Activate Incoming Webhooks**.

 Then, install the app to your development workspace.
-Each time your app is installed, a new Webhook URL will be generated.
+Each time your app is installed, a new webhook URL will be generated.

 ---
-## How To Use
+## How to use

-Here is a **curl** command example demonstrating how to send a message via an Incoming Webhooks URL.
+Here is a curl command example demonstrating how to send a message via an incoming webhook URL.

 ```bash
 curl -X POST \